 But whomever previously had the blog name ‘Texas Homesteader‘ before us apparently had some rockin’ jalapeno jelly.
 I’m constantly getting hits for folks looking for it.
 But I’m sorry to say it’s not here.

 Although we love, love, LOVE jalapenos in almost everything we eat, neither RancherMan nor I enjoy sweet/spicy combinations.
 But I do share some delicious jelly recipes on this blog.

 So if you’ve come looking for Jalapeno jelly recipe – sorry I can’t help ya.
 But I hope you stick around for some of the most delicious jelly (with EASY recipes) you ever hoped to find!

-Making Clover-Blossom Jelly is simple and results in a delicious, spreadable jelly you can enjoy.
-We have many clover blossoms in the pastures.
-Why not make Jelly with those fragrant blooms?
-It is delicious!
+Making Clover-Blossom Jelly is simple and results in a delicious easily-spreadable jelly your whole family can enjoy.
+We have many sweetly-fragrant clover blossoms in the pastures.
+Why not make Jelly with those blooms?
+It’s easy & so delicious!